Skip to main content

 Set Input Context

 Ensure your input context matches exactly how your production system passes data to GenerativeAgent.
-This guarantees your test scenarios will behave identically to real conversations.
+This guarantees your test scenarios will match real conversations identically.

 Define Simulation Details